liferay-design/liferay.design/src/markdown/lexicon/core-components/keys.md

 #### Style

-Keys use a [monospced style](https://liferay.design/lexicon/foundations/typography/#monospaced) for typography depending on the operating system.
+Keys use a [monospaced style](../../foundations/typography/#monospaced) for typography depending on the operating system.
 Text inside a key component should adjust to the same size of the text that is related to.

 ![Keys adjusted to the text](/images/lexicon/KeysSize.png)